Txythread/smiscasm/README.md

 ## Generating Instruction Tables
 Instruction tables contain data to write to EEPROMs or flash chips (or any persistent storage for that matter) from the CPU's CU to decode the commands.
 Make sure you are in an empty directory before executing the command as it clutters the PWD.
+This command gets invoked by `smiscvm` (during the build process), too.

 You can generate them with the `--generate-instruction-table` flag.